What happened to Allison Mack?

 According to Raniere's profile on the website for Nxivm, the group that prosecutors say is a pyramid scheme and the umbrella organization under which Raniere and Mack carried out the crimes of which they are accused, Jness was formed "to promote the furtherance and empowerment of women throughout the world."

-"Working for Jness is grounding and satisfying and humbling and, and...wonderful," she says, her edges of her mouth curling up into a slight smile.
+"Working for Jness is grounding and satisfying and humbling and, and...wonderful," she says, the edges of her mouth curling up into a slight smile.
 "Wonderful."

 The latest